UBC-MDS/data-analysis-review-checklist/data-analysis-review-checklist.md

 - [ ] **References:** Do all archival references that should have a DOI list one (e.g., papers, datasets, software)?
 - [ ] **Writing quality:** Is the writing of good quality, concise, engaging?

+Estimated hours spent reviewing:

+Review Comments:

 #### Attribution

-This was derived from the [JOSE review checklist](https://openjournals.readthedocs.io/en/jose/review_checklist.html).
+This was derived from the [JOSE review checklist](https://openjournals.readthedocs.io/en/jose/review_checklist.html) and the ROpenSci review checklist.